by Freddy Tran Nager, Founder of Atomic Tango + Survivor of Multiple Recessions; photo by Ed Yourdon via Wikimedia Commons…

 3. The stock market does not like low prices

 Stock investors like two things: growth and profits.
 Low-price leaders, by definition, have very thin profit margins, which makes them very unappealing.
 They can grow fast, but then they plateau since they don’t have the profits or brand flexibility to extend into other markets.
-To mollify their investors, they are then forced to give away some of their profits as dividends, which leaves them with even fewer resources to invest in development.
+To mollify their investors, they must give away some of their profits as dividends, which leaves them with even fewer resources to invest in development.

 4. You are stuck in your position

-If you position yourself as a low-price leader, it’s nearly impossible to change that position.
-After finding its stock price had flat-lined, Walmart tried to reposition itself as “fashionable,” but it was too late.
+If you position yourself as a low-price leader, changing that position becomes nearly impossible.
+After finding its stock price had flat-lined, Walmart tried to reposition itself as “fashionable,” but too late.
 Consumers see Walmart as cheap and will not buy “fashion” from it.
-Clothes, yes.
-Fashions?
+Everyday clothes, yes.
+Fashion?
 Not so much.

-Dell had made computers a low-priced commodity, which was very appealing for cash-strapped corporations and consumers during an earlier recession.
-But as soon as the economy recovered, consumers wanted more sophisticated products, and Apple was there waiting for them.
+Dell had made computers a low-priced commodity, which appealed to cash-strapped corporations and consumers during an earlier recession.
+But as soon as the economy recovered, consumers wanted more sophisticated products.
+Hello, Apple!
 Apple then enjoyed tremendous growth, both in profits and in stock price, which gave it the cash to invest in other areas, such as the iPhone.
 Dell might still sell more computers overall, but its low-price policy does not generate the resources or reputation to enter the world of sophisticated electronics.
 (Where is Dell’s phone or MP3 player?)
 Perhaps Dell’s fortunes will turn up as the nation’s economy turns down again — but with all the low-priced players on the market (Asus, Compaq, Acer, HP), the bottom of the industry has become a very crowded place.

 5. A wealthier competitor can price you out of existence